-No matter what it is, as soon as you are finished using something, put it away.
+No matter what it is, as soon as you’re finished using something, put it away.
 If you’re walking through the house and see something out of place, take a minute to tidy it up or move it where it belongs.

 Once you establish a habit of tidying as you go, it will become second nature and you won’t even realize you’re doing it.

-You’ll eliminate an extra step, and won’t have to worry about anything being left out on the counter if your suddenly running late.
+You’ll eliminate an extra step, and won’t have to worry about anything being left out on the counter if you’re suddenly running late.
 You can even make this part of your morning routine.

 5. Do a Load of Laundry Every Day as Needed

 Do one load of laundry every day as needed.